Restrainite/restrainite.github.io/usage.md

 - If no password is set, the value of the `DynamicValueVariable<string>` component named `Password` is ignored.

-The `DynamicVariableSpace` `Restrainite Status` has a `DynamicValueVariable<bool>` component named `Requires Password` to show if a password is required or not.
+The `DynamicVariableSpace` `Restrainite Status` has a `DynamicValueVariable<bool>` component named `Requires Password` to show, if a password is required or not.

 ### World visibility/access presets